SOS Children's Village Tete

 SOS Children's Villages began its work in Tete in 1987.

-The children attend the SOS Kindergarten together with local children from the community.
-They then go on to complete their primary and secondary education at the nearby school.
+Education: The children complete their primary and secondary education at the nearby school.
 SOS Children’s Villages built the school and it has been run by the Ministry of Education since 1988.